 We have thus increased the offer of guided tastings in combination with the products of farmers in the area, within the modern structure built in recent years.

-Soon we will also deliver the wines from the following wineries:
+Soon we will also supply the wines from the following 5 wineries below.

-These wineries also grow their grapes in a responsible organic way.
-More about this later.
+These wineries also grow their grapes in a responsible organic way